Culinary tourism

 Culinary tourism or food tourism or gastronomy tourism is the exploration of food as the purpose of tourism.
 It is considered a vital component of the tourism experience.
 Dining out is common among tourists and "food is believed to rank alongside climate, accommodation, and scenery" in importance to tourists.

 Culinary tourism became prominent in 2001 after Erik Wolf, president of the World Food Travel Association, wrote a white paper on the subject.
+Traveler Engagement: A 2019 study revealed that 93% of participants engaged in food and beverage activities during their trips over the past two years, and 82% spent more on food and beverages while traveling than at home.

 Overview

 Culinary or food tourism is the pursuit of unique and memorable eating and drinking experiences, both near and far.
 Culinary tourism differs from agritourism in that culinary tourism is considered a subset of cultural tourism (cuisine is a manifestation of culture) whereas agritourism is considered a subset of rural tourism, but culinary tourism and agritourism are inextricably linked, as the seeds of cuisine can be found in agriculture.
 Culinary/food tourism is not limited to gourmet food.
 Food tourism can be considered a subcategory of experiential travel.

 While many cities, regions, or countries are known for their food, culinary tourism is not limited by food culture.
 Every tourist eats about three times a day, making food one of the fundamental economic drivers of tourism.
 Countries like Ireland, Peru, and Canada are making a significant investment in culinary tourism development and are seeing results with visitor spending and overnight stays rising as a result of food tourism promotion and product development.

 Food tourism includes activities such as taking cooking classes; going on food or drink tours; attending food and beverage festivals; participating in specialty dining experiences; shopping at specialty retail spaces; and visiting farms, markets, and producers.